-In over 40 years in the industry, we’ve learned that the ROI for a sales training initiative is greatest when live instructor-led training is followed up by a strategic sales training reinforcement program.
+With over 45+ years of experience creating and delivering sales training programs, we’ve learned that the ROI for a sales training initiative is greatest when instructor-led training is followed up by a strategic sales training reinforcement program.

 What is a Sales Training Reinforcement Program?

-Sales training is designed to teach new techniques and skills.
-A sales training reinforcement program is designed to let your sales reps practice these skills with real opportunities while being guided by expert sales coaches.
+Sales training is designed to teach your sales team new techniques and skills.
+A sales training reinforcement program is designed to let your sales professionals practice these skills with real opportunities while being guided by expert sales coaches.

-Follow these 4 keys to maximize the ROI of your sales training reinforcement program and permanently shift the performance of your sales team.
+Follow these 4 keys to maximize the ROI of your sales training reinforcement program and improve the performance of your sales team.

 1. Have Expert Sales Coaches Lead the Program